G8GYW/g8gyw.github.io/readme.md

 radio controlled models.
 These are fitted with a PCB that provides protection against overcharging and short circuits, but it is important that they are charged correctly (constant current at 1C then constant voltage at 4.2V).
-Fortunately a very small charging module based on the TP4056 IC is available very cheaply and all you need then is a USB lead and 5 Volt supply.
+Fortunately a small charging module based on the TP4056 IC is available very cheaply and all you need then is a USB lead and 5 Volt supply.
 You will also need to change a surface mount resistor on the charger board to set the current to the correct value (150mA).